-The Manager shall use the results framework (referenced in Impact Principle 4) to monitor progress toward the achievement of positive impacts in comparison to the expected impact for each investment.
+The Manager shall use the results framework (referenced in Principle 4) to monitor progress toward the achievement of positive impacts in comparison to the expected impact for each investment.
 Progress shall be monitored using a predefined process for sharing performance data with the investee.
 To the best extent possible, this shall outline how often data will be collected; the method for data collection; data sources; responsibilities for data collection; and how, and to whom, data will be reported.
 When monitoring indicates that the investment is no longer expected to achieve its intended impacts, the Manager shall seek to pursue appropriate action.
 The Manager shall also seek to use the results framework to capture investment outcomes.

-Impact metrics, targets and KPIs are defined for all impact investments to capture the outputs and outcomes of our impact pathways on an annual basis.
+Impact metrics, targets, and KPIs are defined for all impact investments to capture the outputs and outcomes of our impact pathways.
+Dream collects and reports on data related to impact KPIs annually in our Impact Report, led by our dedicated Impact team.

 For recurring income assets, expectations are set for each investment by measuring the investment's baseline at acquisition (e.g., by performing a baseline energy audit), and annual targets for improvement are set.
 For development projects, the baseline is zero, as developments go through the planning phase, targets for stabilization following construction completion are set.
-This is done by incorporating impact and ESG industry standards, and in many cases, we consider how we can surpass these industry standards.
-For each of our impact assets, the relevant team (e.g., the sustainability team) within Dream is responsible for compiling all pathway-relevant performance data on an annual basis.
-When impact scores, outputs and outcomes differ from expectations, which would be identified during our annual review process described under Impact Principle 8, the Head of Impact Strategy and Delivery will engage with the relevant asset manager to determine next steps to resolve the underperformance.
+This is done by incorporating impact and ESG industry standards, and in many cases, consider how we can surpass these industry standards.